GregorGott/Word-Guesser/README.md

 Right after the download you can start the game and have fun.

 >**Information for developers:** Word Guesser is developed on IntelliJ IDEA CE.
-I did not tried to open and run this project on Eclipse.
+I did not try to open and run this project on Eclipse.

 ## The Points System
 For every guessed word the player gets a point.
 If the player can not guess the word, he loses the points.
 Example: